bbchallenge/bbchallenge/src/routes/(app)/method/+page.md

 The algorithm that we implement to sparsely enumerate the space of 5-state Turing machines is a variation of [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Enumeration) but the core idea is the same.

-The algorithm recursively constructs the tree of 5-state Turing machines starting from the following common ancestor^[4.
-By symmetry this common ancestor can use tape movement R and go to state B without loss of generality (if it goes to state A, that machine will obviously never halt).
-Writing a 1 is motivated by the fact that for any machine which writes a 0 first, we can simulate that machine forward until it writes it's first 1 and then permute the states so that that state (which wrote the first 1) is the start state.
-This new machine will have the exact same behavior as the original machine (except that it runs less than 4 steps less).
-A post-analysis of all machines can find all examples like this.]:
+The algorithm recursively constructs the tree of 5-state Turing machines starting from the following common ancestor:

 <div class="flex flex-col items-center">
 <div class="w-1/3 -mt-5 font-mono">